jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 An internship is valuable, but it is not the only path to becoming a strong Software Engineer.

 If you find yourself without a traditional internship, look for opportunities with faculty.
-A professor may have some grant money to hire a research assistant.
+A professor may have some grant money to hire a research assistant for a semester.

-Treat this period without an internship similarly as an opportunity for independent study.
+Treat this period without an internship as an opportunity for independent study.
 Some possibilities are:
 * Learn more about Software Engineering on your own.
 This blog is mostly about Software Engineering, with topics including:
     * [Design Patterns](https://jhumelsine.github.io/table-of-contents#design-patterns-and-architecture)
     * [Automated Testing](https://jhumelsine.github.io/table-of-contents#automated-testing)
 * Learn how to code with Generative/Agentic AI:
+    * Developers who learn how to leverage Generative/Agentic AI will have an advantage over those who do not.
     * Build your own AI Agent to solve a problem for you.
     * Learn how to code with Generative/Agentic AI.
 You may not be allowed to leverage these tools in your academic career yet, but you will be expected to use them in your career.
 Any experience you can gain would be worth the investment.
 Recode some of your previous course assignments with the assistance of AI.
 Find out what works and what doesn't work.
 * Work on any type of software project whether it's your own or an open source project.